Self-Funded Medical Plans

 Below is a real case example of how a transportation company in Houston managed to reduce healthcare costs using a self-funded plan.

-This example can help you determine if implementing a self-funded plan for your company would makes sense in meeting goals to lower the cost of your medical plan.
+This real-life case may help you understand how self-funded medical plans work and determine if implementing this type of plan for your company would make sense in meeting goals to lower the cost of your employee benefits.

 A self-funded or level-funded medical plan can reduce your monthly group medical premiums, depending on the demographics of your group.
 It offers the same benefits as a fully insured plan.
-By using a different risk structure this options translates to cost-savings every month.
+By using a different risk structure this option may translate to cost-savings every month.

-If medical claims exceed the attachment point, a stop-loss coverage is triggered and pays for anything above the set claims amount.
+If medical claims exceed the attachment point, a stop-loss coverage is triggered and pays for anything above the amount of the claims threshold.

 The self-funded medical plan below was implemented in September of 2022 for a 26-employee warehouse and transportation office in Houston.
 The “Employee-only” premium for this Houston business is $598.32, of which the employer must pay at least 50%.